-However, these are very powerful pieces of software and not all of their features are obvious at the outset.
-Previously, I compared the two pieces of software and gave a rundown on their capabilities.
+However, these are very powerful pieces of software, and not all of their features are obvious at the outset.
+Previously, I compared the two pieces of software and gave a rundown of their capabilities.
+We have also published AdGuard Home Docker and Ubuntu/Debian guides.

-This lead to us thinking: those of you out there who aren't familiar with AdGuard Home software might enjoy a quick look at some AdGuard Home configuration tips for after installation.
+This led to us think: those of you out there who aren't familiar with AdGuard Home software might enjoy a quick look at some AdGuard Home configuration tips for after installation.
 Here are our top 5 tips to get more out of your AdGuard Home software.

 Table of Contents